BradleyGilden/GitCraft/README.md

   ```
 * To view it in you browser go to: [https://localhost:5500](https://localhost:5500)

-### Deploy on serverless host - Koyeb
+### Deploy on serverless host - Koyeb & Render

-[Koyeb](https://koyeb.com) is a servereless hosting platform that enables you to host projects of a variety of frameoworks free of charge with a limit of server regions and memory up to 2gb disk | 256mb RAM.
-Which is sufficient for small scale projects such as these.
+[Koyeb](https://koyeb.com) and [Render](https://render.com) are servereless hosting platforms that enable you to host projects of a variety of frameoworks free of charge with certain limitations.
+This is sufficient for small scale projects such as these.
 If you want to upscale your project you have to pay extra fees.

 Tutorial for [Hosting flask project on Koyeb using Docker container](https://www.koyeb.com/tutorials/python-flask-application-deployment-on-koyeb)